-Back when I lived in Busan, South Korea, Krashen came there!
-It was kind of a big deal.
+Back when I lived in Busan, South Korea, Stephen Krashen came there!
+It was kind of a big deal and there was certainly a buzz around town.

 I went to his presentation on extensive reading and was inspired enough to start doing it in my classes.
 Here are the details about it!